DawoodBhatti/dogs-vs-cats/README.md

-_Note: if you are just interested in running this program: go to dist/single image prediction GUI.py or dist/multiple image prediction.py_
+_Note: if you are just interested in running this program: go to dist/single image prediction GUI.py or dist/multiple image prediction.py.
+You will need to use Python 3.12 to use keras_

 # dogs-vs-cats